nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 grep -Fxvf blastp_output_db_B_lac-SF5_q_blac-uniprot.filtered_best_hits.ORFs.txt B_lac-SF5.protein.list.txt > blac_ORFS_not_in_AF-db.txt
 ```

+(11/28/2023)

+I am creating a filtered version of `B_lac-SF5.protein.fasta` by using a Shell script `filter_fasta_with_list.sh` that takes in the list file `blac_ORFS_not_in_AF-db.txt` and the fasta file to produce the newly filtered fasta file containing ORF sequences not found in the AF database.

+**TODO:** continue with this

 #### Running on Kakawa

 (11/27/2023)

 Kelsey is currently working on making this work.

+#### Running on Local Computer

+Kelsey talked about using local computers in order to make the computation time much faster.
+The GitHub link can be found on line 438 as well as through [this link](https://github.com/YoshitakaMo/localcolabfold).

+Here is a [link](https://saturncloud.io/blog/how-to-run-google-colab-locally-a-step-by-step-guide/) that explains how to set up Colab locally.

 #### Linking NCBI IDs to AF IDs